 Adapted from A Guide to Starting a Composting Program in Your School by Green Mountain Farm to School.
-For more information, see http://cwmi.css.cornell.edu/smallscaleguidance.pdf.
+For more information, see the fact sheet on Health & Safety Guidance for Small Scale Composting at http://cwmi.css.cornell.edu/smallscaleguidance.pdf.

-Other Community Composting Tip Sheets to consult: Community Composting Health & Safety Guidance; Community Composting in the time of Covid-19.
+Other Community Composting Tip Sheets to consult: Health & Safety Guidance for School Composting; Community Composting in the time of Covid-19.